ubccr/ccrdocs/pages/hpc/jobs.md

 **To show Job Priority sorted from highest to lowest:**
 Use the `sranks` command

 Interested in a priority boost for your group's jobs?
-Find out more [here](../howto/purchases.md#supporters-priority-boost)
+Find out more in [CCR's priority boost documentation](../howto/purchases.md#supporters-priority-boost)

 ## Monitoring Jobs